Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-To demonstrate the seeding dynamics, we input a pulsed amplitude modulated microwave field [with a frequency of $f_s = f_0/2$] to switch the seeding field off and on.
-The physical diagram for illustrating seeding process is given in Fig.~\ref{dynamics}(a), where we have two Rydberg states denoted as $\ket{R_{2}}$ and $\ket{R_3}$.
-The pulsed seeding field drives transition between these two states periodically.
+\textit{Seeding Dynamics}\textemdash To demonstrate the seeding dynamics, we input a pulsed amplitude-modulated microwave field [with a frequency of $f_s = f_0/2$] to switch the seeding field off and on.
+The pulsed seeding field drives transition between two Rydberg states periodically, as given in Fig.~\ref{dynamics}(a).
 This pulsed transition process acts as a pulsed seed to affect the temporal arrangements of Rydberg population $\rho_{R_{2}R_{2}}$ in the presence of RF-field periodic driving.
 Specifically, it leads to the response frequency of Rydberg population $\rho_{R_{2}R_{2}}$ changing from $f_0$ to $f_0/2$ when switching the seed field on.
-We can then observe the seeding dynamics of time crystal by recording the probe transmission, as shown in Figs.~\ref{dynamics}(b) and (c).

-In Figs.~\ref{dynamics}(b) and (c), we observe that there are gradually modified temporal arrangements of transmission at the beginning of switching, indicating the seeding growth regime.
-The duration of this growth regime in our experiment is approximately $\sim$ 0.1 ms, as indicated by the shaded green area around $t$ = 0.5 ms. Once the growth regime is completed, 2-DTC is successfully seeded, as shown by the shaded red area in Fig.~\ref{dynamics}(c).
-In this regime, the system exhibits persistent periodical oscillation, but with the same frequency as the seed field.
-When we switch off the seed field, 2-DTC phase gradually disappears.
-This gradual decrease corresponds to the shrinkage of the seeded 2-DTC.
+We investigate the seeding dynamics by recording the probe transmission, as shown in Figs.~\ref{dynamics}(b) and (c).
+There are gradually modified temporal arrangements of transmission at the beginning of switching, indicating the seeding growth regime.
+The duration of this growth regime in our experiment is approximately $\sim$ 0.1 ms, as indicated by the shaded green area around $t$ = 0.5 ms. Once the growth regime is completed, synchronization is successfully seeded, as shown by the shaded red area in Fig.~\ref{dynamics}(c).
+In this regime, the system exhibits persistent periodic oscillations, but with the same frequency as the seed field.
+When we switch off the seed field, the synchronized signal gradually disappears, corresponding to the decay of synchronization.
+The system response continues to oscillate when the seed is turned off, but this persists only for a few tens of microseconds because of the system dissipation.
+The collisions between atoms and decoherence can disrupt the synchronization among the atoms.